• Skip to main content

 Finding Healing Through Writing

-This exercise pulled out moments in my past that were misfiled in my mind and gave them the validation they deserved.
+This exercise brought to light moments in my past that had been misfiled in my mind and gave them the validation they deserved.
 This will be a personal poem between you, the writer, and your past.
-Some things may not make sense to others reading it, but it is not for others.
-This is a trip with God through your past, pulling out the good, bad, and the ugly.
+Some things may not make sense to others reading it, but it is not for them.
+This is a journey with God through your past, revealing the good, the bad, and the ugly.
 You will give each event, person, place, or dream a line to speak.
-When all the lines have spoken, then what is left is a picture of the whole, not just a part.
+When all the lines have spoken, what remains is a picture of the whole, not just a part.

 An Incomplete View of the Past

 I am not a counselor.
-I can only speak from my own personal experience and from my experience working with people for over 20 years in ministry.
-Unfortunately, we have the tendency to get fixed on certain moments of our past that paint an incomplete view of our lives.
-We let that moment define our whole reality and we give our power over to it’s memory.
-I know for me, I let my parent’s divorce define almost every moment of my life until I did this “I Am From” exercise.
-By mapping out four quadrants and writing down anything that popped into my mind, I was able to broaden my scope of my past and see that amongst the pain, there was a whole lot of pretty amazing.
+I can only speak from my personal experience and from over 20 years of working with people in ministry.
+Unfortunately, we often become stuck on specific moments of our past that paint an incomplete picture of our lives.
+We let that moment define our entire reality, and we surrender our power to its memory.
+I know that for me, I let my parents’ divorce define almost every moment of my life until I did this “I Am From” exercise.
+By mapping out four quadrants and writing down anything that came to mind, I broadened my scope of the past and saw that, amidst the pain, there was a whole lot of amazing.

 Where I Am From Originated